Current Affairs-Topics

 • Insufficient enforcement of traffic rules

-The government’s own data and analysis point out that road engineering flaws, including low-quality Detailed Project Reports (DPRs) and contractor shortcomings, are a key reason behind many accidents.
+The government’s data and analysis indicate that road engineering flaws, including low-quality Detailed Project Reports (DPRs) and contractor shortcomings, are a significant contributing factor to many accidents.

-Union Minister Nitin Gadkari has emphasized the need to revise consultant selection parameters to improve the quality of road planning and construction.
+Union Minister Nitin Gadkari has emphasized the need to revise the parameters for consultant selection to enhance the quality of road planning and construction.

 Government Initiatives to Improve Road Safety Stats